bogde/HX711/README.md

 - [Arduino core for ESP32](https://github.com/espressif/arduino-esp32) (untested)
 - [Arduino core for SAMD21](https://github.com/arduino/ArduinoCore-samd) (untested)
 - [Arduino core for SAMD21 and SAMD51](https://github.com/adafruit/ArduinoCore-samd) (untested)

+Please note this revamped library has not been tested on real hardware yet.
+However, compilation of all environments defined in `platformio.ini` succeeds.

 ## Features